Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Foods Not Permitted or Restricted when Traveling to the United States

 • Meat Products and Animal By-Products: jerky, powdered animal milk, powdered eggs, including products made with these materials, such as dried soup mix, spice packets, or bouillon, are prohibited from entering the United States if there is a known animal disease from the country of origin.
 Dried meat from Canada is generally permissible.
-Check the USDA website for more information
+For more information, use the Veterinary Services (VS) Permitting Assistant to understand entry requirements for animal products.

 • Fresh fruit and vegetables are prohibited.

-• Citrus leaves, including tea leaves, such as orange, lemon, lime, lemongrass, and seed is restricted.
+• Citrus leaves, including herbal tea leaves, such as orange, lemon, lime, lemongrass, and seed is restricted.

 Backpacking Stoves: Empty stoves are permitted in your carry-on luggage or checked bag.
 Make sure they are entirely empty of any fuel.